Urologic Trauma, Reconstruction and Prosthetics

 Upfront Talk About Urethral Reconstructive Surgery

-When you meet with Jay Simhan, MD, he will take the time to talk to you about the different surgical solutions available and which one is best for you.
+When you meet with our providers, they will take the time to talk to you about the different surgical solutions available and which one is best for you.

 Since the urethra is approximately 20-30 cm long in the average male, blockages can begin in parts of the urethra that are well before the start of the penis.
 More than likely, urethral stricture (or blockage) surgery, known as urethroplasty, will fall under one of several main categories depending on how long your stricture is and where it begins: